 - Vinyl, plastic and composite raised garden beds are strong and durable containers that are built to last.
 These types of raised garden beds are designed to resist warping and can help ensure a long and maintenance-free life in outdoor conditions.

 While wooden beds are available in kits, learning how to build a raised garden bed is a straightforward project suitable for those with some experience using common tools.
-For a simple raised garden bed:
+For a simple DIY raised garden bed:

 - Create a four-sided structure using 2- x 10-inch lumber that has been cut to length.

 - The dimensions of your DIY raised garden bed can vary depending on your needs and available space.
+Most vegetables need about 10 inches of soil to thrive.

 - The garden bed should be four-feet-wide or less.
 Anything wider than that can make it difficult to reach the center of the bed.